Jacques Lefèvre (fencer)

-Jacques Lefèvre (born 1 February 1928) was a French fencer.
+Jacques Lefèvre (1 February 1928 – 12 January 2024) was a French fencer.
 At the 1952 Summer Olympics, Lefèvre won a team bronze medal for fencing, as a member of the French Men's Sabre team.
 He competed for France in the individual and team sabre events at each Summer Olympics from 1948 to 1964.
+He also competed at the Mediterranean Games in 1951, where he won a gold medal in the individual sabre event and a bronze medal in the team sabre event, and in 1955, where he won a gold medal in the individual sabre event and a silver medal in the team event.
+Lefèvre died in La Rochelle on 12 January 2024, at the age of 95.